-Lexis has a Bankruptcy Practice Center with Mealey’s Daily News Update – Bankruptcy and Law360 with bankruptcy news stories.
-The Practice Center also has the Troubled Company Reporter, a daily newsletter of developments in large companies involved in restructuring or that are experiencing financial strains, including companies in Chapter 11., plus business news from the Daily Financial Times, the New York Times, and the Wall Street Journal.
+Lexis has a Bankruptcy Practice Area page with Law360 with bankruptcy news stories and Troubled Company Reporter, a daily newsletter of developments in large companies involved in restructuring or that are experiencing financial strains, including companies in Chapter 11.
+The Business News section includes stories from the Daily Financial Times, the New York Times, and the Wall Street Journal.
 Law360 is also available in a web version, with a bankruptcy section for news on bankruptcy cases.

 Legal blogs are a good free resource for finding news and developments in bankruptcy law.
 Most are written by bankruptcy attorneys or law school professors.
 Search for bankruptcy blogs, or find blog posts by category(including bankruptcy), using Justia Blawgsearch.
 The ABI Bankruptcy Blog Exchange compiles entries from several bankruptcy blogs.